You are currently viewing What to Wear as a Female Civil Engineer

 Here is a list of things not to wear:

-• Pencil or straight skirt to an interview.
+• Pencil or straight skirt to an interview for an engineer position.
 You may get a tour of the facilities and may have to pull over a jumpsuit.
 Sounds like a problem when there is no room to change, right?
 That’s only where it starts.
 After the tour you may have a skirt with vertical wrinkles.
 That may be a go on the runway, but is never appropriate style for an interview.
-More on dressing for a job interview in a conservative field.

 • Strong cologne or perfume.
-While you may enjoy the note, it may be miserable for anyone interviewing you or your clients if they have allergies.
+While you may enjoy the note, it may be miserable for people around you (clients, colleagues) if they have allergies.
 Be aware that strong smells of volatile organic carbons (that’s what’s make the great scents) are migraine triggers for allergic people.
-In case of an interview or business meeting, they are in a small conference room with you for hours.
-There is something to the German saying “Ich kann den/die nicht riechen!”
-(I can’t stand his/her smell.)

 • High heels.
 You may get a tour of the facilities and might have to climb heavy equipment or steal stairs.
 When you are not used to walk in heels a long walking tour will make you feel miserable.
 The pain may be visible in your face and/or sabotage your concentration.
 On ladders, heavy equipment and steal stairs and platforms heels are a safety issue.